zhcmeng/smolagents/docs/source/tools.md

 To import a tool from LangChain, use the `from_langchain()` method.

 Here is how you can use it to recreate the intro's search result using a LangChain web search tool.
-This tool will need `pip install google-search-results` to work properly.
+This tool will need `pip install langchain google-search-results -q` to work properly.
 ```python
 from langchain.agents import load_tools
 from agents import Tool, CodeAgent